 Its striking look also makes it ideal for office space, where its ambiance and lovely foliage will help brighten the environment.

-Because there are so many kinds of Alocasia, it might be challenging to decide which one to use for an interior garden or just for decoration.
 So, in this article, a variety of Alocasia species and their characteristics have been listed below to assist you in choosing the best one for whatever purpose you desire.

 21 Varieties of Alocasia